-The staff at Barbie® Collectibles has said that they have based the changes on input from the Barbie Collector Advisory Panel, doll dealers, and through collector interaction at conventions and doll shows.

-The staff has said that they ahve learned a lot about what Barbie doll collectors would like to see in the future.
+The staff has said they based the changes on input from the Barbie Collector Advisory Panel, doll dealers and collector interaction at conventions and doll shows where they learned a lot about what Barbie doll collectors would like to see in the future.

 "They would like dolls to stay limited in production number yet reasonably available.
-They'd like us to make the collecting hobby more exciting.
-They'd like us to find innovative ways to feature the beauty of the dolls in packaging" said the release from Mattel.
+They'd like us to make the collecting hobby more exciting and find innovative ways to feature the beauty of the dolls in packaging" said the release from Mattel.

-Beginning with the Badgley Mischka Bride Barbie doll,(available mid-2004) the new look for Barbie Collectibled will be revealed.
-First, the name and logo - from Barbie Collectibles to Barbie Collector will be changed.
-This is the one change that makes little sense to me.
-It makes sense to talk about "Barbie Collectibles" since they are dolls.
-Why, exactly, is Mattel calling the line "Barbie Collector" which, to me, describes the consumer and not the product.
+Beginning with the Badgley Mischka Bride Barbie doll, the new look for Barbie Collectibles will be revealed.
+The name and logo from Barbie Collectibles to Barbie Collector will also be changed.

-Another major change will be a new four-tiered structure which will organize the dolls released by Barbie Collectibles....oh, wait, I mean Barbie Collector.
-This change makes good sense, and will help all collectors be on the "same page" when they purchase a doll.
+Another major change will be a new four-tiered structure which will organize the dolls released by Barbie Collector.
+This will help collectors be on the same page when they purchase a doll.
 Barbie collectible dolls will no longer be designated as "Collector Edition" or "Limited Edition" as they have for many years.
-Instead, there is a color-coded system with each color level having its own per-doll production range, retail strategy, and new packaging.
+Instead, there is a color-coded system with each color level having its own per-doll production range, retail strategy and new packaging.

-The packaging both tells a collector which color tier the doll belongs to, as well as lets the collector display the doll beautifully without having to de-box the doll.
-Since Barbie collectors mostly keep their dolls in boxes, this new packaging should be a huge hit.
+The packaging both tells a collector which color tier the doll belongs to and lets the collector display the doll beautifully without having to de-box the doll.
+Since Barbie collectors often keep their dolls in boxes, this new packaging will satisfy collectors.

-How The Tiers Were Selected
+How the Tiers Were Selected